Lascar (volcano): Composition

 The magma chamber of Lascar appears to lie at depths of 10–17 km, although the lack of deformation of the edifice during the 1993 eruption indicates that it may be deeper, over 25–30 km or even over 40 km deep.
 Magma petrology implies that there is another reservoir at 6 km depth.
+A large regional-scale structure, the Altiplano-Puna Magma Body, underlies Lascar.
 There appear to be two distinct chamber systems, an andesitic one that is responsible for the frequent andesite lava and pyroclastic flow activity, and a dacitic one that was involved in the Piedras Grandes and Soncor activities.

 Temperatures of the magma chamber range from 890–970 C; the mafic magmas that are injected in the chamber are about 150–200 C-change hotter than the extant andesite and dacite.
 The chamber may be surrounded by skarnic alteration.
 This alteration gives rise to wollastonite and pyroxene-containing skarn, depending on the distance from the magma chamber walls.
 Metasomatism does further affect rocks derived from magma chamber walls.
 The conditions at the magma chamber may be comparable to these under which epithermal mineral deposits form.
 The oxidation conditions in the magma chamber are favourable for the formation of sulfate, but unfavourable for the deposition of sulfide minerals.

 A number of xenoliths occur in Lascar's rocks; a large amount of the phenocrysts are ultimately derived from them.
 Hornfels, skarn, and rocks that are part of Lascar's lava dome ridge are the source of these xenoliths.
 Minerals encountered in xenoliths include andradite, anhydrite, anorthite, apatite, biotite, calcite, diopside, fassaite, garnet, gypsum, ilmenite, magnetite, monazite, orthopyroxene, perovskite, plagioclase, prehnite, quartz, sphene, thorite, wilkeite, wollastonite and zircon.
 A number of such xenoliths formed from carbonate rocks that were influenced by magma of Lascar and of other volcanoes such as Tumisa.